 This is where you are recruited to take part in a clinical study.
 Recruiting enough suitable people for clinical studies is often one of the most difficult things to achieve.
 Your generous contribution of time as a participant would be much appreciated.
-Taking part could mean visiting our unit or a hospital for some tests or simply completing a questionnaire on your home computer.
+Taking part could mean visiting our centre or a hospital for some tests or simply completing a questionnaire on your home computer.
 The level of commitment required between studies varies considerably!

 Why is this important?